From December 21st – December 31st stop by The Well Dressed Life every morning to see our Best Posts of 2021.

 These are exceptions, not the norm.

-And, of course, you will wear your Burberry trench or your grandmother’s Chanel jacket for a lifetime because you’re supposed to.
+If you have a Burberry trench or your grandmother’s Chanel jacket, you will most like have it for a lifetime because you’re supposed to.
 You’re paying for their quality, craftsmanship, and enduring style upfront.

 I spent ten years as a personal stylist for very normal people with very normal budgets.
 I have stood in thousands of closets, and the one common thread (pun intended) is that too many women are holding onto and wearing their old crap.